vndev195/SportStore/README.md

 # SportStore
-This is a Sport Store Web Application that applied ASP.NET Core MVC
+This is a Sport Store Web Application that applied basic ASP.NET Core MVC architecture